Phone: (909)307-5530 x54305

 Degrees and Certifications:

-B.A., Liberal Studies (Loyola Marymount University) M.A., Multi-Cultural Literature for Children and Young Adults (University of San Francisco)
+BA Liberal Studies - Loyola Marymount University Masters in Multi-Cultural Literature for Children and Young Adults - University of San Francisco

 Mrs. Mora Nichols